 Our own experience makes us stubborn old men about the future.
 We base our ideas about the world on our personal experience, and that experience has ingrained the rate of growth of the recent past in our heads as “the way things happen.”
 We’re also limited by our imagination, which takes our experience and uses it to conjure future predictions — but often, what we know simply doesn’t give us the tools to think accurately about the future.

-Urban goes on to explain why isn’t everyone focused on this?
+Urban goes on to explain why isn’t everyone focused on this.carry out

 movies have really confused things by presenting unrealistic AI scenarios that make us feel like AI isn’t something to be taken seriously in general.
 James Barrat compares the situation to our reaction if the Centers for Disease Control issued a serious warning about vampires in our future.